Policies and Guidelines

 Faculty who want a web site for their classes can either use Blackboard or get an account on the Bingsuns system.
 All members of the Binghamton University community can use their Bingsuns account to create personal web pages.
 See the document Instructional and Personal Web Pages for more information.

-Student Association (SA) chartered groups can contact the SA for information on web space.
 Groups chartered by the Graduate Student Organization (GSO) should contact the GSO.

 PHP, Perl, and Python

 PHP, Perl, and Python are popular scripting languages which are particulary suitable to web development.
 Binghamton University supports these scripting languages on the primary campus web servers, Bingwww and Bingdev, as well as on the personal and instructional Linux web server, Harvey.
 See the document Using PHP, Perl, and Python.